Fight lover? Get to know the Codere Boxing School designed for you

 an auspicious debut

 With two deliveries already made, the “Codere.mx Boxing School” has begun to fulfill its mission of spreading knowledge and passion for boxing throughout Mexico.
-In the latest episode, which can be seen below, the experts teach the technique of the famous hook of the Mexican multi-champion Julio César Chávezemblematic athlete of the country.
+In the last episode, which can be seen below, the experts teach the technique of the famous hook of the , emblematic athlete of the country.

 Video